Vayetze: In inner-biblical interpretation

 The parashah has parallels or is discussed in these Biblical sources:

 Genesis chapter 28

-In Genesis 27–28, Jacob received three blessings: (1) by Isaac when Jacob was disguised as Esau in Genesis 27:28–29, (2) by Isaac when Jacob was departing for Haran in Genesis 28:3–4, and (3) by God in Jacob's dream at Bethel in Genesis 28:13–15.
+In Genesis 27–28, Jacob received three blessings: (1) he is blessed by Isaac when Jacob was disguised as Esau in Genesis 27:28–29, then (2) by Isaac when Jacob was departing for Haran in Genesis 28:3–4, and (3) by God in Jacob's dream at Bethel in Genesis 28:13–15.
 Whereas the first blessing was one of material wellbeing and dominance, only the second and third blessings conveyed fertility and the Land of Israel.
 The first and the third blessings explicitly designated Jacob as the conveyor of blessing, although arguably the second blessing did that as well by giving Jacob "the blessing of Abraham" in Genesis 12:2–3.
-Only the third blessing vouchsafed God's Presence with Jacob.
+Only the third blessing vouchsafed God's presence with Jacob.